jacklijianing/mobx-react-test/README.md

 The first element must be a string or number as the ID, if it is not, we show error message.
 The second and third elements, if exist, must be another array which meets all requirements above also, so that we can transfer it into subtree.

+There is ConvertArrayToNode.test.tsx as UT to test the function result.

 ### Step 3: Show the binary tree in visible way

 ### Step 4: The user is allowed to update JSON in the text area and when he or she inputs a valid JSON, the tree vision updates automatically.